AppellateGen: A Benchmark for Appellate Legal Judgment Generation: Related Work

-Legal Judgment Prediction (LJP) has progressed from utilizing hierarchical legal structures \citep{luo2017learning} and few-shot learning \citep{hu2018few} to deploying attention-based architectures \citep{chen2019charge, li2019mann, kang2019creating} and LLMs \citep{nigam2024rethinking} for outcome deduction.
-Despite these advancements, the field has predominantly prioritized prediction over full document generation.
-While recent initiatives like CaseGen \citep{li2025casegen} have pivoted toward generation, they remain restricted to first-instance trials, neglecting the appellate stage.
-Within the Chinese judicial framework, second-instance judgments are pivotal for their supervisory role, correcting errors from lower courts and unifying adjudication standards.
-To address this gap, we introduce the task of Second-instance Legal Judgment Generation.
+Legal Judgment Prediction (LJP) has progressed significantly, evolving from hierarchical structures \citep{luo2017learning} and few-shot learning \citep{hu2018few} to deploying attention-based architectures \citep{chen2019charge, li2019mann, kang2019creating} and LLMs \citep{nigam2024rethinking}.
+Recently, the field has witnessed two major paradigm shifts to address complex legal tasks.
+First, there is a pivot from mere outcome prediction to full document generation, exemplified by initiatives like CaseGen \citep{li2025casegen}.
+Second, to address single-agent limitations such as hallucinations, Multi-Agent Systems (MAS) have been introduced through collaborative simulation \citep{ji2023towards, li2023camel}.
+Frameworks like ChatLaw \citep{cui2023chatlaw} and logic-graph-enhanced models \citep{yuan2026multi} now leverage such role-playing collaboration to optimize judgment prediction and legal consultation.
+Despite these advancements, existing generative models and multi-agent frameworks share a critical limitation: they are inherently designed for first-instance trials.
+To bridge this gap, we introduce the task of Second-instance Legal Judgment Generation.